 These guidelines indicate some differences between adults and children.

 Adults are received and registered as candidates in the parish.
 They are prepared through the catechumenate, estimated in two courses.
-Catechumens receive the rites of preparation on the first day of the catechumenate.
-Lent Sunday by the bishop in the Cathedral.
+Catechumens receive the rites of preparation on the first Sunday of Lent by the Bishop in the Cathedral.